Visionaries - Changing the World One Story at a Time

 Charlene came to Visionaries in 2004 after many years in the for-profit world.
 A graduate of Simmons College in Boston, Charlene began her career in the human resources field, specializing in employment, employee relations and training.
 After working in a variety of banking, finance, retail, and manufacturing organizations, she left the corporate world to join a human resources consulting firm.
 Gradually, she made the realization that she wanted to do more.
 Since joining the Visionaries team, Charlene has met some incredible people working diligently throughout the non profit world.
 When not working with Visionaries, Charlene enjoys spending time with her husband and 2 daughters, vacationing on Narragansett Bay in Rhode Island.

-David Reeder, Multi-Media Director
+David Reeder, Technical Director

 David first came to Visionaries in 1999 as a student of the Visionaries Institute of Suffolk University.
 Prior to joining Visionaries, Inc., David worked as a motion-picture cameraman in Hollywood and the Southeast US.
 With the completion of his Masters Degree in Philanthropy and Media, he worked on Visionaries productions in Ethiopia, Kenya, Tanzania, Ukrane, the Dominican Republic and the US.
 Today, David teaches Digital Filmmaking and Media Production at Suffolk University, The New England Institute of Art as well as numerous classes and media workshops throughout New England.
 David is responsible for the Visionaries website and post-production technologies.